 The word ‘End’ must be painted at the end of cycle lanes along with a cycleway symbol, where directed by Council.
 ‘End’ must be 600mm high x 900mm long.

-Cycleway hold bars
+Cycleway hold lines

-Cycleway hold bars are used at signalised intersections with advance cycle ‘stop-boxes’.
-The cycleway hold bars must be 100mm wide with a 200mm gap.
+Cycleway hold lines are used at signalised intersections with advance cycle ‘stop-boxes’.
+The cycleway hold lines must be 100mm wide and must be set back a minimum of 200mm from any crosswalk line.
 Refer to Transportation drawing: Typical cycle advance stop lines layout for more details.

 Cycleway hook turns